 Want to know more about sex in Germany?

-In this guide, we take a look at sex in Germany from the laws and history of prostitution to porn viewing trends and gay-rights.
-We even give you some steers about the best ways to find a casual encounter when visiting the country.
+In this guide, we take a look at sex in Germany – from the laws and history of prostitution to porn viewing trends, hookup culture and gay-rights.
+Are Germans really as kinky as their reputation suggests?
+Well… let’s find out!

 When it comes to sex in Germany, the country has a reputation for being Europe’s brothel.
 Prostitution is legal and the country produces an immense amount of professional and amateur porn.
 The industry is the fourth largest in the world behind China and Japan, netting an estimated €15bn of revenue each year.